YiJingLin/Q-Learning_MazeGame/test/README.md

 - Speed of convergence is quite slow where negative reward and multi-direction blocks exist.
 By **adding punishment to Bumpping the wall**, shortest path (to target) have been found at early round (about 5 episodes), instead of 15 episodes in basic case.
 	- When bumpping the wall, get -1 as reward.

+## 3. GUI (using **Tkinter**) :
+> Jan 19, 2018

+- Design GUIs for training vision.
+One of them is to show Q-Table info, and the another is to show agent status on map.

 # Q-Learning 練習